Satoko Kamada: the founder & the head curator

 “Observing”, “Wondering”, “Thinking” and “Creating”.
 These 4 things have been my nature.
 Looking up at the sky and wondering what “clouds” really are.
 Kept observing and thinking to find the answer to my own version.
 Things I could not express with words turned out to be drawings or crafts.
 So, I was quite busy with my own projects.

 Then I started feeling the gaps between myself and the kids of my age around me.
 Although I always had friends to play with, every time I had to work a bit harder to be “fitted-in-ish”.

 This strange feeling worked both ways for me.
 Sadly the thought of “I don’t fit in” haunted me.
 But it gave me a chance to pursue what I love doing; “Art” & “Language”.

-Graduating from the highschool which has the class specialized in learning Fine Art gave me the foundation of what I do for living now.
+Graduating from the high school which has a class specialized in learning Fine Art gave me the foundation of what I do for a living now.
 Learning English hard gave me an escape ticket from feeling misfit in society.

 Life works in a funny way, doesn’t it?
 If I were the kid who felt “Fit-in”, “KoLe” would have never been born.

 My mother offered me to attend Conversational English Classes outside of the school when I was 9 years old.
 My mother implanted me with a shiny idea about English, back then.
 “It is cool to be able to speak English”.
 I am a product of the early ‘80s.
 Not so many kids back then learned English.

 If you read Ep.2/9, you can guess how shiny the idea was for me.
 “I want to be cool.”
 It was the first honest motivation to learn English.
 But by the time I reached 12 years old, I realized that if I had good enough English, I could escape from the society I don’t fit.
 I wanted to get out of Japan and find a place I can fit in as who I am.